You Can Love Your Kids and Still Feel Overwhelmed - Baby Chick

 Want Them to Go to Bed

-I love my kids fiercely, but I get tired or need some time without them around.
+I love my kids fiercely, but I get tired and need some time away from them.
 Wanting them to go to bed so you can get that break you desperately need is normal.

 Lose Your Temper

 Everyone loses their temper sometimes, no matter how much you love your kids.
-You may be overwhelmed, or they aren’t listening to you.
+You may feel overwhelmed, or they may not be listening to you.
 You can get frustrated and lose your temper.
 It happens, and it’s okay, trust me.
-Apologize for losing your temper and move forward.
+Say sorry to your kids for losing your temper and move forward.

 Savor Your Alone Time

-As parents, it is so hard to get some time alone.
+As parents, it’s hard to find time alone.
 I know that I savor my alone time because it is so infrequent.
 But just because I need alone time doesn’t mean I don’t love my kids.
-I need this time to recharge for a bit.
+I need some time to recharge.

 Love Your Career